jewdev/NotABot/README.md

 + Added new moderation command! `kick` command.
 + Added new command! `bugreport` send me a message of a bug or something...
 (DON'T TOUCH THE COMMAND!!!!!!)
 + Added new command! `mute` muted a user in the chat by role.
++ Added new command!`unmute` unmutes a user in the chat by removed the muted role.
 ### Changed:
 + The bot's token was the game that he's playing instead the bot's prefix... lol
 + Changed the `botinfo` command for an embed message.